DevOps tools overview for Azure DevOps

 Azure DevOps Services and Azure cloud services help remove barriers between teams, encourage collaboration, and improve the flow of value to your customers.
-Or, use our on-premises server, Team Foundation Server (TFS), when you want to maintain your data within your network.
+Or, use our on-premises server, Azure DevOps Server, when you want to maintain your data within your network.

 Both options are enterprise-ready, supporting teams of any size, from tens to thousands.
 Azure DevOps Services provides a scalable, reliable, and globally available hosted service.
-It is backed by a 99.9% SLA, monitored by our 24-7 operations team, and available in local data centers around the world.
+It is backed by a 99.9% Service Level Agreement (SLA), monitored by our 24-7 operations team, and available in local data centers around the world.

-Also, you can quickly expand the power of these tools through integration with other services and tools using service hooks and extensions.
+Using service hooks and extensions, you can quickly expand the power of Azure DevOps through integration with other services and tools.

 For the key differences between Azure DevOps Services and Azure DevOps Server, see Understand the differences between Azure DevOps Services and Azure DevOps Server.